hackerb9/hyphenate/README.md

 ## Example?
 Example!

-This is almost purely the example.c that comes with the source for libhyphen.
+This is almost purely the `example.c` that comes with the source for libhyphen.
 I merely changed it to work more nicely from the command line.

 ## Hyphenation dictionaries and libhyphen

-Install with:
+If you don't have the dictionaries, you can install them on most Debian derivatives like so:

 	apt install hyphen-en-us libhyphen0